Johnny Moss: World Series of Poker

 A group of players outside of Binion's Horseshoe in 1974.
 The players pictured are (from left to right) Johnny Moss, Chill Wills, Amarillo Slim, Jack Binion, and Puggy Pearson.

 Moss won the 1970, 1971, and 1974 World Series of Poker Main Events.
 For the 1970 Main Event, Moss was actually elected champion by his peers and received a silver cup as his prize.
 A (possibly apocryphal) story about that election which has appeared in print several times has every one of the seven players voting for himself as the best player, and that it was only when the players were asked to vote for the second best player that Moss emerged.
+Moss was the first player to accomplish several feats at the WSOP.
+In the 1971 WSOP, he became the first player to be a multiple bracelet winner and to win multiple bracelets at a single WSOP.
+He finished runner-up to Puggy Pearson in the 1973 WSOP Main Event.
+Moss was the first player to win one, two, three, five, six, seven, eight, and nine career bracelets.
 He played at every WSOP from 1970 through 1995, and during his career, he won nine WSOP bracelets.
 Moss had at least a share of the lifetime WSOP bracelet lead up until the 2005 World Series of Poker, which is where Johnny Chan became the first player to win a tenth career bracelet.